GoogleCloudPlatform/psq/README.rst

     def flasky_task():
         backend = current_app.config['BACKEND']

-Bypassing workers for Testing
+Bypassing workers for testing
 -----------------------------

-During unit tests you most certainly don't want to spin up workers, but have the queues execute the enqueued functions synchronously instead.
+During unit tests you most certainly don't want to spin up workers, but instead execute the enqueued functions immediately and synchronously.
 To do this, pass `async=False` to the Queue's constructor (default is True).
 Also, you don't have to provide a pubsub client in this case, just pass None to the queue.